Creative Commons License 2023 Volume 10 Issue 3

 Note: the differences are significant when comparing:

-* - The experimental group with the control group and the control group with HCD;
+*The experimental group with the control group and the control group with HCD;

-** - the experimental group with HCD;
+**The experimental group with HCD;

-*** - the experimental group with the control group and HCD.
+***The experimental group with the control group and HCD.

 No influence of doses or injection periods on the sex ratio of pups was registered.
 The data received indicates that the experimental group of rats treated with the subtoxic dose from Day 1 to Day 6 demonstrated a similar number of corpora letua and implantation sites, and a similar number of live foetuses (per a dam) when compared with the control group.
 The average weight and the cranio-caudal size were also similar to those of the control group.
 However, the post-implantation survival rate, on the one hand, was higher when compared with the control group, but, on the other hand, it was similar to HCD.
-When comparing the post-implantation survival rate in the control group to HCD, we observed a significant reduction
+When comparing the post-implantation survival rate in the control group to HCD, we observed a significant reduction (Table 2).

 Table 2.
-The impact of the experimental solution
+The impact of the experimental solution.

 Groups and Doses